Share This!

 Barbell Front Raises Mistakes

-• Avoid momentum.
-If your body is swinging to generate momentum to raise the bar, the weight is too heavy.
+• Moving the Barbell Rapidly: Avoid momentum or bringing the barbell up rapidly.
+If your body is generating momentum to raise the bar, the weight is too heavy.
 This momentum decreases the tension on the desired muscle and increases the likelihood of injury.
+You should perform the exercise in a controlled fashion.

 Barbell Front Raise Video